Article

 Exciting Prospects

 The application of FEM is only now starting to reach its potential.
-It has a promising future in helping solve problems in areas such as: fluid-structure interaction, thermomechanical, thermochemical, thermo-chemo-mechanical problems, biomechanics, biomedical engineering, piezoelectric, ferroelectric, and electromagnetics.
+It has a promising future in helping solve problems in areas such as fluid-structure interaction.
+Other areas include thermomechanical, thermochemical, thermo-chemo-mechanical problems, biomechanics, and biomedical engineering.
+Piezoelectric, ferroelectric, and electromagnetics are also included.

-Coming soon, Finite Element Method Courses from IEEE will provide a comprehensive and up-to-date account of FEM in photonics devices, with an emphasis on practical, problem-solving applications and real-world examples.
-Engineers will come away from this program with an understanding of how mathematical concepts translate to computer code finite element-based methods.
+Coming soon, Finite Element Method Courses from IEEE will provide a comprehensive and up-to-date account of FEM in photonics devices.
+The emphasis will be on practical, problem-solving applications and real-world examples.
+Engineers will come away with an understanding of how mathematical concepts translate to computer code.
+Finite element-based methods will be covered.
 Connect with an IEEE Content Specialist today to learn how to get access to this program for your organization.

 Resources